iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

 \item \mlestar~\cite{mle-star}: A search-based agent that leverages a ``Search-as-Tool'' paradigm.
 It retrieves existing solution scripts from the web to form an initial solution and subsequently refines them through iterative ablation studies targeting specific code blocks.
+This baseline is particularly relevant for comparing against \tool's exploration capability, while also highlighting the limitations of monolithic script refinement.

 \item \automlagent~\cite{automl-agent}: A planning-centric framework that employs retrieval-augmented planning.
 It decomposes the pipeline into sub-tasks and relies on prompting-based simulation (pseudo-analysis) to guide code generation before implementation.
+This baseline is especially relevant for evaluating the value of grounding planning in empirical data rather than textual simulation alone.

 \end{itemize}